How Euler would compute the Euler-Poincar\'e characteristic of a Lie superalgebra: Further questions

 \subsection{1}

 Could we get rid of the condition of existence of $\chi_G(B^*)$ in Theorem \ref{theorem-main} or Theorem \ref{theorem-borel}?
 (From the proof of Lemma \ref{lemma-one-plus-t} it is clear that this is equivalent to the existence of $\chi_G(Z^*)$).
-This is so, for example, for all color Lie algebras of ordinary dimension $3$, as follows from the results of \cite{piont-s}\footnote[2]{There is a misprint in \cite{piont-s}: in the Table 1, for algebra 1, in the case $\mu = -1$, the (ordinary) Poincar\'e series should be $1 + z + z^2 + z^3$.}.
+This is so, for example, for all color Lie algebras of ordinary dimension $3$, as follows from the results of \cite{piont-s}\footnote[2]{There is a misprint in \cite{piont-s}: in the Table 1, for algebra 1, in the case $\mu = -1$, the (ordinary) Poincar\'e series should be $1 + z + z^2 + z^3$.
+This is rectified in the arXiv version of the paper.}.